juliend88/Docker/bundle-toolbox/README-EN.md

 Finally , we integrated two links in the MyCloudManager menu : **My Instances** and **My Account**.
 They are respectively used to access the Horizon Cloudwatt console and manage your account via the Cockpit interface.

-### Add instances to my Toolbox
+### Add instances to MyCloudManager

-To add instances to the toolbox, 3 steps:
+To add instances to MyCloudManager, 3 steps:

-  1. Attach your router instance of the toolbox
+  1. Attach your router instance of MyCloudManager
   1. Run the script attachment
   3. Start the desired services